About medical certificates or consent forms

 Conditions requiring a doctor's diagnosis

-For those with serious infectious disease that there is the risk of infecting others by boarding an aircraft, they are not allowed to board.
+For those with serious infectious disease or suspected that there is the risk of infecting others by boarding an aircraft, they are not allowed to board.

 For those with the following conditions, while in principle it is not suitable for them to be transported by aircraft, if the condition of the illness and their physical condition is stable, and through a medical certificate a doctor determines that it is suitable for them to board an aircraft, please consult with us as it is possible that they can fly.